-Rotationplasty is a procedure performed when the sarcoma to be removed is big and traditional reconstruction methods are not best suited.
+Rotationplasty is a procedure performed when the sarcoma to be removed is of a large size and traditional reconstruction methods are not best suited.

 - This procedure is particularly useful in children and young adults.